grinfeld/py_spark_playground/helm/README.md

    - PostgreSQL must be running before Airflow
    - MinIO should be available for Spark and Airflow storage

 3. **Helm Environment Variables**: The `--change-helm` option modifies your `~/.zshrc` file.
-Use with caution and only if you understand the implications.
+Please use it with caution and only if you understand the implications.

 4. **MinIO Post-Deploy Job**: When upgrading MinIO, the script automatically deletes the `minio-post-deploy-job` to allow it to be recreated.